Naomi-Toloumu/Naomi-Toloumu.github.io/essays/UI-Interface.md

 }
 ```

-For the Your Choice Assignment, I decided to recreate the [Jade Dynasty Seafood Restaurant](https://www.jadedynastyhawaii.com/), providing a more modern take on the website and more interactive and fun features.
+For the Your Choice Assignment, I decided to recreate the [Jade Dynasty Seafood Restaurant](https://www.jadedynastyhawaii.com/)'s website, providing a more modern take on the website and more interactive and fun features.

 Changes
 ---------